-When your child is accepted into a college, they’ll receive a financial aid package (also called an award letter).
+When your child is accepted into a college, they’ll receive a financial aid package (also called an offer letter).
 Comparing financial aid packages from different schools is incredibly important.
 You can weigh how much aid each school is willing to give your student against other perks or drawbacks in order to narrow down the list.

-No two schools have the exact same financial aid offerings or admissions policies, so their award letters may look entirely different.
+No two schools have the exact same financial aid offerings or admissions policies, so their offer letters may look entirely different.
 On top of that, the type of school might affect the type of aid or the amount of aid offered by quite a bit.
 For example, private schools tend to offer their students more in the way of financial aid to offset the higher tuition costs, whereas public schools may not offer quite as much, but typically have lower sticker prices to begin with.

 Consider Some Alternate Routes

 Even with the net price in mind, the overall cost can still be off-putting.
 But there are some money-saving alternative paths that still result in a bachelor’s degree:

 A popular alternative to consider is a 2+2 program—your student attends a community college for 2 years, then transfers to a 4-year college to finish out their bachelor’s degree.
 2+2 programs are on the rise since they could decrease your educational expenses by thousands.

 According to NCES, the average cost of a 2-year community college (including tuition, fees, room & board) in 2016-17 was $10,655 per year.
 The average cost of a public 4-year in-state college was $17,987 per year.
 For four full years, that cost would be approximately $71,948.
 But if you went to community college for two years first, it would look more like $57,284.
 Which is an average saving of $14,664 for a bachelor’s degree.